Geekykiran/Coding-Raja-Technologies-Internship-Task-1/README.md

 ## Support and Feedback

-If you encounter any issues, have suggestions, or need assistance, please don't hesitate to contact our support team at [support@resumegenius.com] mail to: geekykiran280@gmail.com
+If you encounter any issues, have suggestions, or need assistance, please don't hesitate to contact our support team at support@resumegenius.com or mail to: geekykiran280@gmail.com

 Thank you for choosing the Website Builder Resume Creator.
 We hope this tool helps you craft a standout resume that opens doors to exciting opportunities.
 Happy resume-building!